CalCOFI/rCRUX/README.md

 # Using the get_blast_seeds output that used modified blast search settings (output with 111500 blast seed returns), rcrux_blast results in 146221 returns.

 ```

 ## Funding

 The [CalCOFI](https://calcofi.org/) program provided funding support for this project.

+## Acknowledgments

+This work benefited from the amazing input of many including Lenore Pipes, Sarah Stinson, Gaurav Kandlikar, and Maura Palacios Mejia.

 ## References